 An unbiased observer of Indira Gandhi’s life, her achievements, aspirations and emphasis, can easily appreciate that she held these concepts of the new age closest to her heart.
 The theme that consistently permeates the entire fabric of her public and personal life is unity – and above all, the unity and integrity of India.
 She strove to inspire people in India and elsewhere with the truth of the earth’s oneness, and in her own life gave constant examples of a personality and psyche unrestricted by ideological or religious barriers which hinder this process of unification and integration.
-In her death as well, she continued to demonstrate this same wideness, having succumbed to an attack by Sikhs who had not been removed from her security staff in spite of the difficult situation then prevailing.
+In her death as well, she continued to demonstrate this inflatable water slide for sale same wideness, having succumbed to an attack by Sikhs who had not been removed from her security staff in spite of the difficult situation then prevailing.
 It is this consciousness of unity that forms the basis for the new world order, as reflected in India’s cosmological model for our age and centred on the Nehrus.
 Let us see now in what manner this is accomplished.

 In her death Indira Gandhi continued to serve this cause and to fulfil her role in this cosmic vision.
 Briefly, it can be explained in this manner: 1984 was a year corresponding to the fourth power/orbit/planet of this decade, a decade which is to see India well on her way to achieving her role in this new age.
 The number power of the year is itself 4 (1+9+8+4=22=4).
 For complex reasons, described in my books, the summer of 1984 was the most critical point of the decade, – what I have called, the Reversal Point.
 In the number scale 0 to 9, it marks the exact halfway measure, the 4.5.
-If we were to lay this scale against the solar system of 9 orbit/planets, this reversal point would fall at the Asteroid Belt.
+If we were to lay this scale against the solar system inflatable obstacle course for sale of 9 orbit/planets, this reversal point would fall at the Asteroid Belt.
 That vast abyss in our system presents us with a visual impact of the reversal point’s effects when experienced in time on this planet, housing, as it does, billions of particles of some shattered cosmic body that once occupied the zone.
 Continue reading ‘The Nehrus & India’s New Cosmology – Part III’

 Another difficulty to be surmounted is the human being’s tendency to label events negative or positive, according to limited frameworks.
 In this regard, we may take Indira Gandhi’s assassination as an example.